 PACE OF PLAY

-The TJGT tournament committee will set the pace of play to expected rounds equal to or less than but not exceeding 4 hours and 45 minutes.
-Each player has 45 seconds once they initially arrive at their ball to play the shot.
-Once a player/group is deemed to be off-pace, the following will occur:
+The TJGT tournament committee will set the group pace of play at each tournament, and alert players on the first tee.
+Once on the course, each player has 45 seconds once it is their turn to play their shot.
+If a player/group is deemed to be off-pace, the following will occur:

 - The group will be warned by a rules official they are out of position, and given a certain number of holes to get back on pace (usually 2-3 holes).